flowdock/api-docs/docs/How-To-Integrate.md

 <div id="/post-inbox"></div>
 ## 4. Post messages to the team inbox

 Your integration should now be ready to start delivering messages to the flow.
-All messages should be sent to the [thread messages endpoint](thread-messages) (described below) using `flow_token` to authenticate and identify the target flow.
+All messages should be sent to the [messages endpoint](messages) (described below) using `flow_token` to authenticate and identify the target flow.

 Example request: